The Perfect Week in Marrakech

 Do: Jemaa el Fna square, with its winding souks, tanneries, fresh-juice stalls, and labyrinthine streets, is best enjoyed at dusk and makes for a prime starting point for getting the general lay of the land.
 Over the course of a private tour, your local guide will point you in the direction of whatever you’re after—handmade slippers, exotic spices, rose oil, a perfectly brewed glass of mint tea—and give you some indispensable bartering tips in the process; a horse and carriage ride rounds out the experience.

-Eat: For dinner, a table at one of Black Tomato’s favorite local restaurants for a taste of traditional Moroccan flavors.
+Eat: For dinner, a table at one of our favorite local restaurants for a taste of traditional Moroccan flavors.

 - Semi-hidden within the souk, Le Jardin serves traditional Moroccan with a slight French bent in a quiet, serene 16th century building (it’s been recently revamped to beautiful results).